GeForce 10 series

 The GeForce 10 series is a series of graphics processing units (GPUs) developed by Nvidia, initially based on the Pascal microarchitecture announced in March 2014.
-This GPU series succeeded the GeForce 900 series, and is succeeded by the GeForce RTX 20 series and GeForce GTX 16 series using the Turing microarchitecture.
+It succeeds the GeForce 900 series, and was released in May 2016.

 Architecture

 The Pascal microarchitecture, named after Blaise Pascal, was announced in March 2014 as a successor to the Maxwell microarchitecture.
 The first graphics cards from the series, the GeForce GTX 1080 and 1070, were announced on May 6, 2016, and were released several weeks later on May 27 and June 10, respectively.
 The architecture incorporates either 16 nm FinFET (TSMC) or 14 nm FinFET (Samsung) technologies.
 Initially, chips were only produced in TSMC's 16 nm process, but later chips were made with Samsung's newer 14 nm process (GP107, GP108).